 operations Projects include but are not limited to:

-- Supporting aggregation, processing, distribution, and storage of local and regional food products by increasing the availability of local food products available on the menu of institutional food service operations
+- Supporting aggregation, processing, distribution, and storage of local and regional food products by increasing the availability of local food products on the menu of institutional food service operations

 - Connecting, cultivating, and strengthening relationships between local and regional producers and local and regional food businesses that engage as intermediaries with local institutional markets